kik369/docker-web-interface/PLAN.md

 -   [x] Added connection status tracking to the WebSocket hook
 -   [x] Ensured logs continue streaming as long as the log panel is open
 -   [x] Fixed issue where logs were only showing as static snapshots
+-   [x] Added timestamp display showing when logs were last updated

 **Implementation Summary:**